theMK2k/Media-Hoarder/DONE.md

 ### Road to Release (Win/Linux/Mac)

+- [x] highlight hidden filtered languages
+  - [x] Audio Languages: color the +7 if the language is behind it
+  - [x] Subtitle Languages: color the +7 if the language is behind it
 - [x] sidebar: for each filter (where applicable) provide switchable icon with tooltip for sort mode (alphabetically or by number of movies)
   - [x] merge filterGroups after load, so that new features in code are still present
   - [x] filterSourcePaths